Protocols Supported

 Allen-Bradley DF1 Protocol

-The Allen-Bradley DF1 protocol works in tandem with the Autosol Communication Manager® (ACM) software to bring companies accurate, real-time and reliable information when it is needed the most.
+The Allen-Bradley DF1 / ABTCP protocol driver works in tandem with the AUTOSOL Communication Manager® (ACM) OPC server to bring companies accurate, real-time and reliable information when it is needed the most.

 Allen-Bradley DF1 is typically used for higher-speed data monitoring where frequent data updates are required.
 Similar to its counterpart, the Allen-Bradley ControlLogix protocol, the protocol is used almost exclusively for high-speed data monitoring in manufacturing operations – namely oil and gas industries.